Male Speckled Bush Cricket

 Pill Millipede - (Glomeris marginata)

 The Pill Millipede can look very similar to the Pill Woodlouse.
-The easiest ways to separate the two species are to look at the number of legs on each segment of the body and to llok closely at the last segment of the body, or tergite.
+The easiest ways to separate the two species is to look at the number of legs on each segment of the body, and to look closely at the last segment of the body, or tergite.
 The Pill Millipede has one large terminal tergite, but the Pill Woodlouse has several smaller terminal tergites.
 The Pill Millipede has two pairs of legs per body-segment but the Pill Woodlouse has just one pair per segment.

 The Pill Millipede grows to around 8-20mm for females and 7-15mm for males.
 They can often be found amongst leaf litter and under logs and stones in woodland, fields and hedgerows.
 It's not unusual to find them living alongside woodlice, where both species feed on decaying organic matter.
 Pill Millipedes, much like the Pill Woodlouse, can roll themselves into a ball when threatened.
 However the Pill Millipede can't curl itself up into quite the perfect tight sphere that the Pill Woodlouse can.